dnwitko/Elegoo-AI-Robot/README.md

 This project ties an existing TensorFlow Lite Micro AI Model to Elegoo's Smart Robot v4.0 using the ESP32-S3-EYE development board.
 It detects a face with the camera and makes the robot move accordingly.

 This project is based off existing code, primarily [bertmelis/USBHostSerial](https://github.com/bertmelis/USBHostSerial) and [espressif/esp-tflite-micro/examples/person_detection at master](https://github.com/espressif/esp-tflite-micro/tree/master/examples/person_detection).
-Both codebases have been modified to work with each other to grab data from the AI Model and pass the output over Serial.
+Both codebases have been modified to work with each other to grab data from the AI Model and pass the output over serial.
+These changes have been highlighted in the source code as comments with the word `MODIFICATION`.

 ## Software Dependencies

-All dependencies have been already added to [idf_component.yml](https://github.com/henrytran720/Elegoo-AI-Robot/blob/main/main/idf_component.yml) and should be automatically downloaded upon compile, but for reference here are all the dependencies this project requires:
+All dependencies have been already added to [idf_component.yml](https://github.com/henrytran720/Elegoo-AI-Robot/blob/main/main/idf_component.yml) and should be automatically downloaded upon compile, but for reference, here are all the dependencies this project requires:

 - [Espressif TinyUSB fork](https://components.espressif.com/components/espressif/tinyusb)
 - [Espressif's additions to TinyUSB](https://components.espressif.com/components/espressif/esp_tinyusb)